solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ![Multicluster Failover](images/multicluster-failover-banner.png)

-1. Deploy the frontend application to `cluster2`
+1. Deploy the frontend application to `cluster2` as well.

 ```sh
 kubectl apply --context $CLUSTER2 -f install/online-boutique/web-ui-cluster2.yaml
 ```

 In order to see the full power of Gloo Mesh failover policies, make sure that the frontend application is available on both clusters.
-To do so, create a resource called a `VirtualDestination`.
-The `VirtualDestination` is a Gloo Mesh resource that enables routing across clusters by defining a multicluster hostname for your service.
+To do so, create a `VirtualDestination` for frontend as well.

 2. Create VirtualDestination for frontend application